Lab 01: Dealing with Spatial Data in Python

 , you can easily retrieve data from anywhere in the world based on OSM.PBF

-(a specific data format for OSM) files that are distributed by Geofabrik (this is where the Bristol buildings data were downloaded).
-The package aims to be an efficient way to parse OSM data covering large geographical areas (such as countries and cities)
+files (a specific data format for OSM) that are distributed by Geofabrik.
+In fact, this is where the Bristol buildings data were downloaded.
+The package aims to be a more efficient way to parse OSM data covering large geographical areas (such as countries and cities).
+Many open data sets have this kind of packages in Python.
+So if your project needs to retrieve data from some of these kinds of open data platform, try to search if there are already some packages/API for you to easily do it.

 Note that if you would like to be flexible about your download, e.g., selecting a bounding box by yourself rather than by administrative regions, you can consider using OSMnx